syedasifhassan/question_text_to_img/README.md

 # Limitations
 Works on exports from Pearson testgen in sakai format, or exports from tracs (sakai) in the "content packaging" format.
-I'm working on getting the canvas formats functional.

 Currently, the export format is identified by how it stores attached files (jpg,png,gif,pdf) so you must have at least one image or attachment included in the assessment export (an image in a question, a pdf attachment to a part, or a pdf attachment to the whole assessment, etc.)